Meet Our Staff

 Tracy Sayegh Gabriel

 Rob earned a graduate degree in Urban and Regional Planning at Virginia Tech’s regional campus in Old Town Alexandria.
-Specializing in Physical Planning and Community Design, Rob focused on how the relationship between the built environment and public space defined the public realm and an area’s sense of place and identity.
 Rob is also a graduate of Bowdoin College of Brunswick, Maine having earned a degree in Economics and Environmental Studies.
 Rob resides with his family in the Petworth neighborhood of Washington, DC.

 Mai joined the BID part-time in May 2019, initially as part of the events team.
 She resides in Crystal City herself and is excited with the changes happening in the neighborhood, which is the reason she became involved with the BID.
 Born and raised in Cairo, Egypt, Mai moved to the U.S in 2004 where she earned her bachelor’s degree in Interior Design from Marymount University in Arlington, Virginia.
 Previously, Mai interned at the World Bank as an architect's assistant; worked at a boutique design firm and as a Design Coordinator; and consulted at Ethan Allen.